Rule of Thumb:

 CHOCOLATE TRADING COMPANY This is a UK based company so shipping may be cost prohibitive.
 Just another option for review and price comparison.
 By the way… They carry a line of GORGEOUS chocolate transfer sheets!!

-Your local specialty food store: Trader Joes, Whole Foods etc. When looking for couverture-REAL chocolate ask for PURE chocolate.
+Your local specialty food store: Trader Joes, Whole Foods etc. When looking for chocolate always ask for REAL chocolate, COUVERTURE and chech the cocoa butter content.

 Craft-Hobby stores: While these stores stock lots of candy making supplies they DO NOT carry REAL chocolate.
 You will find a full assortment of cocoa buttons, meltys that are sweet colorful and great for kids treats or decorative additions to cakes and cookies.
 They are super easy to use but make no mistake, they will not deliver the taste or quality results your are wanting when creating gourmet confections.